adebisi-fa/dang-jssor/README.md

         <!-- Other slider configuration UI definition here -->
     </div>

-See the demo page hosted at http://dang-jssor.apphb.com.
-The source of the demo is available [in this repository](https://github.com/adebisi-fa/dang-jssor/tree/master/demo).
+See the demo page hosted [here](http://dang-jssor.apphb.com/index.html).
+The source of this demo is available [here](https://github.com/adebisi-fa/dang-jssor/tree/master/demo) in this repository.

 ##Build